ivopetiz/algotrading/README.md

 Both functions are available on entry.py and exit.py as example.

 In finance.py are some functions which could be useful to implement some strategies.

+## Pypy

+This Crypto AlgoTrading Framework can be used with Pypy, but the results will not be great, during the use of Pandas and Numpy libs.

+## TODO

+- Python 3 implementation
+- Cython version
+- Pure Python for Pypy (without Pandas and Numpy dependency)

 ## Additional Info